Use ISR on Netlify

 revalidate is the number of seconds that the page’s content is considered fresh.
 If a request arrives for a page after the

 revalidate period has elapsed, the page is regenerated.

 ISR uses a “stale while revalidate” strategy, meaning that the visitor still receives the stale content, but it is regenerated in the background and becomes ready for the next request.
 The generated page is persisted globally, so it’s available to all visitors wherever they are in the world.
+This can take a little time before the new content is updated across all CDN nodes if they already had a cached copy.
 It is also cached in the global Netlify CDN for fast responses.

 The minimum value for

 revalidate is 60 seconds.
 Any value less than that will default to 60 seconds.

 If the static regeneration relies on local files in your repository, the files need to be bundled with the handler functions.
 This can be done by modifying your file based configuration.

 included_files option.
 Be careful to not include unnecessary files.
 Particularly large files like images or videos can make your handler function sizes grow quickly.
 There is a 250 MB size limit for each handler’s unzipped function bundle.

 Review the Functions Configuration Docs for more information.